 - Ground Circuit (Provided by PCM internally).

 I'm gonna' make one very important recommendation to you when testing the signals of each wire.
 And that is to not probe the front of the female terminal of the TPS connector.
-It's best to use a tool to pierce the wire... such as a Wire-Piercing Probe (click here so that you can see what one looks like: Wire Piercing Probe) to get to and test the signal.
+It's best to use a tool like a back probe or a wire piercing probe on the connector.
+You can see an example of this tool here: Wire Piercing Probe.

-One last observation... these three circuits go directly to the PCM.
-So you need to be careful not to short these wires to power (12 Volts) or you may fry the PCM.
+One last observation: these three circuits go directly to the PCM.
+So you need to be careful not to short the Ground wire to battery power (12 Volts) or you'll fry the PCM.

 Here's some very basic working theory that'll make it easier to understand the logic behind the three tests you're about to do.
 When you turn the key to crank and start your Mitsubishi car (or Chrysler Sebring or Dodge Stratus), this is what happens: